VoyagerInnovations/secgroup_approval/README.md

 Click "Create Role"

-Add the following inline policy to the newly created role LambdaRoleSecurityGroup:
+Add the following inline policy to the newly created role *LambdaRoleSecurityGroup*:

 ```
 {